cedigi/petanque-manager-bolt1/README.md

 npm run dev
 ```

-Open `http://localhost:5173` in your browser to view the application.
+Open `http://localhost:3000` in your browser to view the application.
+You can also run `npm run dev:electron` to start the Electron app on the same port.

 ## Building